singerdmx/flutter-quill/doc/migration.md

 ```dart
 MediaQuery.sizeOf(context);
 ```
-We also minimized the amount of rebuilds using more efficent logic and there is more.
+We also minimized the number of rebuilds using more efficient logic and there is more.

 9. More options

-We have add more options in the extension package, for all the buttons, configurations, animations, enable and disable things
+We have added more options in the extension package, for all the buttons, configurations, animations, enable and disable things

-If you have facing any issues or questions feel free to ask us on Github issues
+If you are facing any issues or questions feel free to ask us on GitHub issues